Tencent/rapidjson/doc/pointer.md

 The token `"0"` is treated as member name in the first pointer.
 It is treated as an array index in the second pointer.

 The other functions, including `Create()`, `GetWithDefault()`, `Set()` and `Swap()`, will change the DOM.
 These functions will always succeed.
 They will create the parent values if they do not exist.
-If the parent values do not match with the tokens, they will also be forced to change their type.
+If the parent values do not match the tokens, they will also be forced to change their type.
 Changing the type also mean fully removal of that DOM subtree.

 Parsing the above JSON into `d`,